lykmapipo/sails-hook-validation/README.md

     }
 };
 ```
+Now you can call your
+- `Model.create`
+- `Model.createEach`
+- `Model.findOrCreate`
+- `Model.findOrCreateEach`
+- `Model.update`
-- Now you can call your `Model.create`, `Model.update` and other static model method that invoke `Model.validate()`.
-If there is any validation error `sails-hook-validation` will put your custom errors message in `error.Errors` in the error object returned by those methods in your `callback`.
+- and other static model method that invoke `Model.validate()`.

+If there is any validation error or database errors `sails-hook-validation` will put your custom errors message in `error.Errors` of the error object returned by those methods in your `callback` or `promise catch`.
 ```js
 //anywhere in your codes if
 //you invoke